TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 the phpunit-Extension from the TYPO3 Extension Repository (TER), because we will run the tests with this.
 The next step is to go to our own extension and create a folder "Tests/Unit/" in the main folder of the extension, if it not exists.
 This will contain later all our unit tests.
-Our customer objekt which we have to create, will be situated in Classes/Domain/Model/Customer.php because it is part of our Domainmodel in our extension.
+Our customer object which we have to create, will be situated in Classes/Domain/Model/Customer.php because it is part of our Domainmodel in our extension.